UPDATED October 6, 2018

 - Pressure cooker (the key function)

 You are also able to use a pressure cooker for canning.
-The National Center for Home Food Preservation says this is a no-no, but we’ve never had any issue doing it.
+The National Center for Home Food Preservation says this is a no-no, but we’ve never had any problems doing it.
 Either way, can at your own risk.

 With all of these functions, you can make a lot of stuff.
 Besides my personal favorites of falling-off-the-bone ribs (in less than an hour), chili lime chicken, and one-pot pasta dishes, instant pots are great for making the following quickly: